-The Eugene "gaggle" of grannies "raged" February 22nd at the open house of Whoville, the innovative campsite that is located on Hilyard and Broadway.
+During the Eugene Art Walk, the Raging Grannies of Eugene sang songs on the streets of Eugene in support of the Whoville camp site located on Hilyard and Broadway.
 Whoville, located on a city owned lot, provides a safe place to camp and sleep for as many as 40 homeless people in Eugene.

 (tune- Side By Side)

 O we're a gaggle of Grannies

 We're raising our voice

 We want a new choice - Time for change